Information on PAPD Relationship with Federal Government on Immigration Matters

 In January 2017, the Palo Alto Police Department thoroughly reviewed our procedures and ensured that they are fully compliant with the provisions of California Assembly Bill 2792, which took effect as state law on January 1, 2017 and is commonly referred to as the “TRUTH Act.”
 Note that since we do not conduct joint operations with ICE, many portions of that law do not directly apply to our agency.

 On March 14, 2017, the Santa Clara County Police Chiefs’ Association distributed a letter to the Santa Clara County community regarding the collective commitment of the county’s various law enforcement agencies to serve and protect in a way that seeks to calm fear and build trust.
 Interim Chief Ron Watson of the Palo Alto Police Department joined the chiefs of every other city in the county, the sheriff, and the District Attorney in signing the letter, affirming our agency’s commitment to the tenets therein.
-To read a Spanish version of the letter, click here and scroll down.
+To read a Spanish version of the letter, click on the Automated License Plate Reader Policy link.

 The success and effectiveness of local law enforcement is based in large measure on a relationship of trust between the community and the police.
 We value all members of our community, regardless of their country of origin or their immigration status, and we depend on their cooperation to ensure that we can safely protect all people within Palo Alto.